 Toxic Childhood – Toxic Childhood is where rapid technological and cultural changes cause psychological and physical damage to children

 One argument against the March of Progress View of Childhood comes from Sue Palmer, who argues that children today are experiencing a ‘toxic childhood’.
-She argues that a toxic mix of side-effects of technological and cultural changes is having a negative impact on the development of a growing number of children.
-On her web site Palmer outlines SIX WAYS in which childhood is toxic.
+She argues that a toxic mix of technological and cultural changes is having a negative impact on the development of a growing number of children.
+On her web site Sue Palmer outlines SIX WAYS in which childhood is toxic.

 1. The decline of outdoor play – linked to increased childhood obesity

 2. The commercialisation of childhood – linked to children being exploited by advertisers

 3. The ‘schoolification’ of early childhood – reduces independence